-The Ambassadors are the public face of Samuel Ward representing us at school functions, such as the Open Evening, and outside events and showing prospective parents and visitors around the school.
+The role of the Ambassadors is wide ranging.
+They are the public face of Samuel Ward representing us at school functions, such as the Open Evening, and outside events and showing prospective parents and visitors around the school.
+The ambassadors also sit on the interview panel for potential new members of staff and their feedback is highly valued.
 They reinforce the positive image of the school in the local community.
 Perhaps the most important role they have is to provide a positive role model for other pupils.